-The assessment has identified a small number of cultural heritage assets within 100m of the proposed routes, including one designated asset, a listed bridge, although this will not be affected by the works.
-Summary information on the undesignated assets is given in this report, some of these could potentially be affected by the construction works.
+The assessment has identified a small number of heritage assets within 100m of the proposed routes, including a number of listed buildings, although these will not be affected by the works.
+Summary information on the undesignated assets is given in this report, a small number of which could potentially be affected by the construction works.